skyformat99/Hermes/DESIGN.md

 - Serialization:
     Hermes is a fast and easy way to send and receive serialized data through socket.
-    So far, Hermes is using three different serialization protocol.
-Two of them belong to Google, Protocol Buffers and FlatBuffers.
-Last one is binary.
+    Thanks to Google Protocol Buffers and FlatBuffers, Hermes could send/receive serialized data.
+    Note: JSON is not handled by default, because all famous library has a to_string() method.

 ## Serialization